daniel-tigges/dot/README.md

 Contains my dotfiles along with a short script to get started on a new system.
 Run the following command to get started:

-  curl -Lks http://bit.do/fFL6B > init.sj
+  curl -Lks http://bit.do/fFL6B > init.sh